gStarhigh/pro5/README.md

 - Django
 - React

-### Modules/ Packages used:
+### Modules/ Packages / Libraries used:
 Most important packages:
 - django: Python web framework used to develop the site.
 - psycopg2: PostgreSQL database for the Python programming lanugage.
 - dj3-cloudinary-storage: Integrates Cloudinary with Django Storage API.
 - django-allauth: Integrates user authentication aswell as 3rd party account authientication such as facebook and other social accounts.
 - Gunicorn: Gunicorn is a pure-Python HTTP server for WSGI applications.
 - Toastify: Toastify is an 3rd party library that allows for alerts to be displayed when a user perfoms an action on the site.
+I searched alot for a functioning alert system to work with REACT, and after alot of trial and error, I found Toastify.
+It's a simple to use and a very good and interactive alert system that I really like.
+There are a lot of customization that you can make to the alerts aswell, however I chose to not customize it at all since I really liked the standard look of the alerts.
+- Infinite Scroll: I used infinite scroll to be able to just scroll down a page with the next page automatically being loaded without the user having to press a button to "load more".
+This greatly improves the user experience.

 <details>
 <summary>All packages</summary>